Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/README.md

 starting_with_data summary:

-A query was made to approximate the revenue gained when the value in the revenue column in the analytics table is NULL.
+A query was made to approximate the revenue gained when the value in the revenue column in the analytics table is NULL, or the totaltransactionrevenue in the all_sessions table was NULL.
 Compared to questions 1 and 5 in starting_with_questions, now 99.10% of the revenue is going to countries which are not listed and given a NULL category.
 While the approximate tax is not exact in question 1 for starting_with_data, it may give a more accurate summery over how the revenue is distributed between countries.